Which of the following structures is NOT a part of the glenohumer... | Channels for Pearson+

 1

-Step 1: Begin by understanding the anatomy of the glenohumeral joint, which is the ball-and-socket joint of the shoulder.
-It is formed by the articulation of the head of the humerus (the ball) and the glenoid cavity of the scapula (the socket).
+Step 1: Begin by understanding the anatomy of the glenohumeral (shoulder) joint.
+The glenohumeral joint is a ball-and-socket joint formed by the articulation of the humeral head (the ball) and the glenoid cavity of the scapula (the socket).

-Step 2: Recognize the supporting structures of the glenohumeral joint.
-These include the articular capsule, which surrounds the joint and provides stability, as well as ligaments, tendons, and muscles that contribute to its function.
+Step 2: Review the components of the glenohumeral joint.
+Key structures include the glenoid cavity, humeral head, articular capsule, and associated ligaments and muscles that stabilize the joint.

-Step 3: Examine the acromion process, which is a bony projection of the scapula.
-It is located above the glenohumeral joint and serves as an attachment site for muscles and ligaments but is not directly involved in forming the joint itself.
+Step 3: Identify the term 'acetabulum' in the options.
+The acetabulum is part of the hip joint, not the shoulder joint.
+It is the socket in the pelvis that articulates with the femoral head to form the hip joint.

-Step 4: Compare the listed structures to determine which one does not directly contribute to the glenohumeral joint.
-The glenoid cavity, head of the humerus, and articular capsule are integral parts of the joint, while the acromion process is anatomically separate.
+Step 4: Compare the acetabulum to the other options provided.
+The glenoid cavity, humeral head, and articular capsule are all integral parts of the glenohumeral joint, whereas the acetabulum is anatomically unrelated to the shoulder joint.

-Step 5: Conclude that the acromion process is not part of the glenohumeral joint, as it is not involved in the articulation or structural formation of the joint.
+Step 5: Conclude that the acetabulum is the correct answer because it is not a structure associated with the glenohumeral (shoulder) joint.

 Watch next